RetroCirce/Music-SketchNet/README.md

 * 5-1-loss_and_accuracy.ipynb: experiement concerned with the loss and the accuracy.
 * 5-2-vae_independent_test.ipynb: Three VAE structures independent test
 * 5-3-bootstrap-sig-test.ipynb: The significance test

+Among all scripts, 2-1, 2-2, 3-1 are forked most from the original EC^2-VAE and Music InpaintNet repos.

 ## Credit
 Please cite this paper if you want to use this work or base this work for the further project: